Categorically Morita equivalent compact quantum groups: Introduction

 One natural question arising from this principle is the following: which categorical concepts for representation categories of quantum groups admit Hopf algebraic formulations?
 For example, the most fundamental question of when one has an equivalence $\Rep G_1 \cong \Rep G_2$ as abstract monoidal categories, has a very satisfactory answer due to Schauenburg~\cite{MR2075600} building on an earlier work of Ulbrich~\cite{MR915993}.
 It says that the representation categories are monoidally equivalent precisely when there is a $G_1$-$G_2$-Hopf--Galois object, which is an algebra with commuting coactions of the function algebras of $G_1$ and $G_2$, which are separately `free' and `transitive' (or `ergodic').

 In the operator algebraic context, the C$^*$-analogue of this characterization~\cite{MR2202309} has been fruitfully used by many authors to deduce analytic properties of one compact or discrete quantum group from another, starting from the work of Vaes and Vergnioux~\cite{MR2355067}, where they showed that exactness of the reduced function algebra of a compact quantum group is invariant under monoidal equivalence.
-More recently, induction of central multipliers along bi-Hopf--Galois object was used to show the Haagerup property and the weak amenability for free quantum groups~\citelist{\cite{MR3084500}\cite{MR3238527}}.
+More recently, induction of central multipliers along bi-Hopf--Galois objects was used to show that free quantum groups have the Haagerup property and the weak amenability~\citelist{\cite{MR3084500}\cite{MR3238527}}.
 Another interesting development is the introduction of central property (T) by Arano~\cite{arXiv:1410.6238}, which suggests that there is a close connection between harmonic analysis on the representation categories of the $q$-deformations of compact Lie groups and the classical theory of unitary representations of complex semisimple Lie groups.

 These works have led to a study of analytic properties of C$^*$-tensor categories, which also has roots in Popa's earlier work on approximation properties of standard invariants of subfactors~\cite{MR1729488}.
-Indeed, as has been shown by Popa and Vaes~\cite{MR3406647} and the authors~\cite{MR3509018}, `central' approximation properties of quantum groups, such as Arano's central property (T), can be formulated at the purely categorical level.
+Indeed, as has been shown by Popa and Vaes~\cite{MR3406647} and the authors~\cite{MR3509018}, `central' approximation properties of quantum groups considered in~\citelist{\cite{MR3238527}\cite{arXiv:1410.6238}} can be formulated at the purely categorical level.
 As one of the applications, this has allowed one to unify property (T) for (quantum) groups and property (T) for subfactors.